 Seeds of Faith, Inc., dba Lydia’s House of Hope, located in Somersworth, serves Greater Somersworth

-Seeds of Faith provides community outreach programs which help the homeless and impoverished in a variety of ways.
+Seeds of Faith provides community outreach programs, which help the homeless and impoverished in a variety of ways.
 Lydia’s House of Hope was opened in Somersworth to help train and equip women and children with the necessary mind-set and skills required to move out of chronic homelessness.
-A BCAF grant will help with their new SEEDS OF HOPE FUND.
-This fund will help residents pay their monthly $300 rent until they are able to get assistance from the state or be able to self-sustain.
-This grant will be used to provide the resident with a place to sleep, shelter, and warmth over a course of a year.
+On average, they accept 30 new residents into their program per year, some with children and some without.
+A BCAF grant was provided to help purchase grocery cards, pantry items and toiletry items to provide their new residents who come to them with nothing.